darkirbyy/livror/README.md

 After cloning the project:

 - install the dependencies with `composer install` and `npm install`.
-- copy the `.env.dev` file into a `.env.dev.local` file and customize the values.
+- copy the `.env` file into a `.env.local` file and customize the values.
-:information_source: `DATABASE_URL` is not mandatory for dev environment as Symfony will get the correct values from docker.
+:information_source: `DATABASE_URL` is not mandatory for dev environment as Symfony will get its value from docker.

 To use default git hooks, run `git config core.hooksPath ./githooks`.
 Current hooks are